Promoting an App to the Next Environment

-When the user in the developer portal promotes the API, the API is passed to the Lifecycle Coordinator.
-The next steps are governed by the process set up in Lifecycle Coordinator.
+When the user in the developer portal promotes the app or API, it is passed to the Lifecycle Coordinator.
+The next steps are governed by the process set up in the Lifecycle Coordinator.
 For example, if a manual approval is required, approval is requested.
 If processing rules are in place, the rules are applied to the data before it is promoted to the next environment.
 The status of the promotion request is reflected in the developer portal user interface; for example, Promoted or Promotion Pending.

 Note: The Promotion feature is not available in Simple Developer theme.

-A resource can be promoted to the next lifecycle stage multiple times, each time being an iteration of the resource, to accommodate a development scenario where multiple changes are made before the API is fully mature and ready to move to the next stage.
+A resource can be promoted to the next lifecycle stage multiple times, each time being an iteration of the resource, to accommodate a development scenario where multiple changes are made before it is fully mature and ready to move to the next stage.

 In the Lifecycle Coordinator, each of these iterations is stored, for historical tracking and non-repudiation.